talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 1000, // Number | The number of items in the response.
   'skip': 789, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
-  'withTotalResultSize': true // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
-This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
+  'withTotalResultSize': true // Boolean | When this flag is set, the result includes the total number of results for this query.
+This might decrease performance on large data sets.  - When `true`: `totalResultSize` contains the total number of results for this query. - When `false`: Only `hasMore` is returned, and it is set to `true` when there are more results than shown on the page.
 };
 apiInstance.getApplicationCustomerFriends(applicationId, integrationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);